-In general, bicyclists and pedestrians are not a high modal priority, however there are environments in which they are.
-In these environments, it is critically important to include a shoulder on each side of the road for one-way bicycle and pedestrian usage as shown in the section below, a widened shoulder on one side for two-way bicycle and pedestrian usage, or a full separated, off-alignment shared-use path, similar to that shown in the rolling terrain overlay.
+In general, bicyclists and pedestrians are not a high modal priority, yet when they are, it is critically important to include a shoulder on each side of the road for one-way bicycle and pedestrian usage as shown in the section below, a widened shoulder on one side for two-way bicycle and pedestrian usage, or a full separated, off-alignment shared-use path, similar to that shown in the rolling terrain overlay.
 When the shoulder is to be used for one-way or twoway bicycle and pedestrian usage, it shall be physically buffered from the vehicle lanes as a function of vehicle speeds and volumes as outlined in Chapter 3 and in the AASHTO Bike Guide.

 - Punkin Hollow Rd, Bentonville

 - Kingsland Rd, Bella Vista

-- Davis St, Pea RidgeElm Springs Rd, Elm
+- Davis St, Pea Ridge

-- Springs
+- Elm Springs Rd, Elm Springs